-With spooky season just around the corner, you may be among the many who are looking for some way to get into the spirit of things.
-This fall, breathe in some fresh air, get your steps in and maybe give yourself a scare by taking a walk on the Lille Ghost Town Trail – a 14.8 km hike with some seriously creepy sights worth seeing.
+With spooky season in full swing, you may be among the many who are looking for some way to get into the spirit of things.
+One way to do so?
+By taking a walk on the Lille Ghost Town Trail.

-A moderately difficult hike, this well-travelled course is located about a few minutes from Crowsnest Pass in Alberta.
+A 6.3 km trek, this well-travelled course is located about a few minutes from Crowsnest Pass in Alberta.

-Though it is a little ways away from Calgary’s city centre (approximately 2 hours), here you’ll be able to wander right through an actual ghost town, past waterfalls and wildlife and even around a cemetery which is surrounded by yellowing trees and wildflowers.
+Though it is a little ways away from Calgary’s city centre (approximately 2 hours), here you’ll be able to wander right through an actual ghost town, past waterfalls and wildlife which is surrounded by towering trees and wildflowers.

 Related Posts: